DJ Campbell: Birmingham City

 On 31 January 2006, Campbell was sold to Premier League club Birmingham City for £500,000, the fee potentially doubling depending on the player's appearances and achievements with the club.
-He signed a three-and-half year contract with The Blues.
+He signed a three-and-a-half-year contract with The Blues.

 He made his Premier League debut as a substitute on 4 February 2006, playing the final twenty minutes in a 2–0 defeat to Arsenal.
 The club were relegated at the end of the season, and Campbell scored his first goal for them in a 2–1 win over Colchester United on 5 August 2006 in the Championship.
 On 25 November he scored with his first touch of the ball after coming on as an 82nd-minute substitute to give The Blues a 2–1 win over Burnley at Turf Moor.

-On 1 April 2007, after being included in the squad due to an injury to the club's new loan signing Andrew Cole, he scored twice as a substitute as they beat local rivals Coventry City 3–0.
+On 1 April 2007, after being included in the squad due to an injury to the club's new loan signing Andy Cole, he scored twice as a substitute as they beat local rivals Coventry City 3–0.
 Manager Steve Bruce stated, "I made a big mistake by leaving him out of the 16 and I had to admit that to him and apologise to him for that.
 He keeps knocking on the door and I'm obviously going to have to put him right in my thoughts again."

 Campbell started 25 games for The Blues that season, scoring 12 goals in all competitions as they were promoted back to the Premier League.